William-LP/grafana_noperator/README.md

 **This is not a Grafana Operator.**

-This is repo will deploy a completly stateless Grafana pod in your cluster with its dashboards configured as ConfigMaps.
+This is repo will deploy a completly stateless Grafana deployment in your cluster with its dashboards configured as ConfigMaps and without the uses of CRD.

+This has been created for fun but can still be used in production.

-Whenever you are adding dashboards as ConfigMaps, a pod reboot is required to make them avaiable in Grafana's UI.
+This only downside is whenever you are adding dashboards as ConfigMaps, a pod reboot is required to make them avaiable in Grafana's UI.

 ## How does it works